kylecorry31/kylecorry31.github.io/src/research/historical-temperature-model.md

 ### Image generation
 1. Download the monthly average high and low temperatures for the last 30 years from MERRA2.
 These temperatures do not account for elevation. [[2](https://doi.org/10.5067/KVIMOMCUO83U)]

 2. Download the elevation data from ETOPO.
-This data also include bathymetry, which is not needed and if factored in will lead to inaccurate values over bodies of water and near the coast. [[3](https://doi.org/10.25921/fd45-gt74)]
+This data also includes bathymetry, which is not needed and if factored in, it will lead to inaccurate values over bodies of water and near the coast. [[3](https://doi.org/10.25921/fd45-gt74)]

 3. Download a land mask from Natural Earth.
 This data is used to remove the bathymetry from the elevation data. [[4](https://www.naturalearthdata.com/)]